 We are concerned with the limited access to educational interventions for dyslexia within our public schools and communities.
 This page is a place to find resources, network with others in your area and strategize on how to best affect public policy in support of individuals with dyslexia.
 Help us spread the word!

-Our group is made up of parents of children who are dyslexic.
-We are not experts, nor are we a business or educational organization.
-We can only offer you the benefit of our collective experiences.
+Our group is made up of parents and teachers of children who are dyslexic.
+We are not a business or educational organization.
+We can offer you the benefit of our collective experiences.
 We encourage parents to meet with their local policy-makers to tell the story of their child, and ask for legislation to identify and support dyslexic children in our public schools.

 What We Do1